 Step 2: Passing the written portion of the SCCC certification examination, which is administered by a national testing agency.
-Test content comes from the following areas and includes questions of both a scientific and practical nature:
+Test content comes from the approved Test Content Outline which is available in Section 4 of the SCCC Certification Handbook.

 Step 3: Passing both stations of the practical SCCC certification examination, which is administered by a panel of Master Strength and Conditioning Coaches with a minimum of 12 years full-time coaching experience in the field.
 The exam includes 2 stations: proper strength training technique and proper exercise prescription -- including training of the proper energy system; appropriate recovery; program design; plyometrics; speed endurance; speed and power development; agility; and a variety of other areas with direct relevance to safe and effective exercise prescription.
 The practical portion of the exam ensures that the candidate can safely and effectively apply the knowledge that he/she has gained in the classroom setting in a live working environment.